aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/update-cell-format/_index.md

 ﻿---
-title: "Updates the formatting properties of a table cell in a Word document"
+title: "Updates the formatting properties of a table cell in a Word document online"
-second_title: " online"
 articleTitle: "Updates the formatting properties of a table cell"
 linktitle: "Updates the formatting properties of a table cell"
 type: docs